openconnectivityfoundation/DeviceBuilder/DeviceBuilderInputFormat-file-examples/readme.md

   - optional
   - array of strings
   - example: "remove_methods" : ["post"]
+- "remove_queryparm" :  query parameters to remove from the implementation[]
+  - optional
+  - array of strings
+  - example: "remove_methods" : ["units"]
+  - Note: works for temperature resource
 - "override_type" :  override the type of the property value,
   - optional
   - string, optional, e.g. can be omitted